holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         // The ID of the cell to clone.
         cell_id: CellId,

         // Modifiers to set for the new cell.
-        // At least one of the modifiers must be set to obtain a distinct hash for
+At least one of the modifiers must
-        // the clone cell's DNA.
+        // be set to obtain a distinct hash for the clone cell's DNA.
         modifiers: DnaModifiersOpt<YamlProperties>,
         // Optionally set a proof of membership for the clone cell.
         membrane_proof: Option<MembraneProof>,
-        // Optionally a name for the DNA clone
+        // Optionally a name for the DNA clone.
         name: Option<String>,
     }